ljlm0402/typescript-express-starter/README.md

 <br />

+## 🤔 What is Express ?

+Express is a fast, open and concise web framework and is a Node.js based project.

-## 🧐 What is it?
+## 🧐 What is The package ?

+Express consists of JavaScript, which makes it vulnerable to type definitions.
+That's why we avoid supersets with starter packages that introduce TypeScript.

-Creates a new typescript express application. application is configured to use TypeScript instead of plain JavaScript.
+The package is configured to use TypeScript instead of JavaScript.

-## 🤔 Why typescript-express-starter?

-Node Js is great for the rapid development of web-projects, but is often neglected because of the lack of type safety.
-TypeScript solves this issue and (along with its linter file) can even make your code more robust than some other static languages like Java.

-## ⚙️ Installation
+## 🚀 Quick Start

+### Install with the npm global package

 ```sh
 $ npm install -g typescript-express-starter
 ```

-## 🚀 Quick Start

-The quickest way to get started is use npx and pass in the name of the project you want to create.
+### Run npx to install the package

+npx is a tool in the JavaScript package management module, npm.

+This is a tool that allows you to run the npm package on a single run without installing the package.

-If you don't specify a project name, the default _typescript-express-starter_ will be used instead.
+If you do not enter a project name, it defaults to _typescript-express-starter_.

-### 1. Create the app

 ```bash
 $ npx typescript-express-starter "project name"